 Notice how the Latin people always greet each other even if they don’t know each other?
 Whether you are passing by a street full of people, you will hear everyone say “hola” (hello) or “con permiso” (a phrase you say when you’re passing in between so many people).

 Say “buen provecho” (bon appetit) while passing by street food carts.
 Always use the greetings buenos dias, buenas tardes, and buenas noches.

 When you do this, you don’t look like the odd one out and you’ll definitely blend in.
 When my cousin visited me in Mexico, she was so ashamed that I am saying hola to people I don’t know but that’s just the Latin greeting!

-Join my group tours!
+Join my group trip to Mexico City!

 Group tours not only enable you to meet people but also encourage and test your social skills.
 I realized that you can join a group tour all the time but if you are not social enough, then it does not work.

 When you join group tours, you will also get a lot of tips and ideas from travelers about the destination you are visiting.
 Aside from the Internet, getting first-hand information from other travelers is one of the best ways to discover a place.